We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Compared to our swipe-right dating scene and all the totally NSFW shows on TV (ahem, The Affair), your own sex life can seem as bland as a saltine cracker.
+Compared to our swipe-right dating scene and all the totally NSFW shows on TV (looking at you, The Affair), your own sex life can seem as bland as a saltine cracker.

-And as you get used to talking candidly with your partner about what you want to do (and what you’ve already done), it only gets easier.
-“A lot of partners really like empowered partners,” she says.
-"That exchange builds communication and respect.”
+And as you get used to talking candidly with your partner(s) about what you want to do (and what you’ve already done), it only gets easier.
+“A lot of partners really like empowered partners,” she said.
+“That exchange builds communication and respect.”

-So go ahead and be adventurous.
+So, go ahead and be adventurous.
 After all, it’s sex play — emphasis on play.
 Here are a few tips to get you started.

 All the experts we spoke with agreed that if you’re having trouble broaching the subject, you can let a movie, piece of erotica literature, or even a sexy song inspire you.

 One of the easiest things to incorporate is a lube.
 Usually water- or silicone-based, lubricants help everything feel more slippery.

 “Water-based lubes are easy to clean up because the main element is water,” Levkoff says.
 They’re also usually cheaper than other kinds.
 The one drawback?
-Water-based lubes dry up more quickly than silicone-based lubes, which are thicker and tend to last longer.
+Water-based lubes dry up faster than silicone-based lubes, which are thicker and tend to last longer.

 Lubes come in a variety of flavors and sensations (think hot or cold), but it’s really all about personal preference.

 One thing you should probably avoid?
 Anything with oil — including coconut oil or whatever else you’ve got in the kitchen.
 “I would never recommend anything genitally that isn’t designed to be used genitally,” Levkoff says.

-“If you’re in a drugstore, you can try a vibrating ring,” Levkoff says.
+“If you’re in a drugstore, you can try a vibrating cock ring,” Levkoff says.
 Vibrating rings fit over the penis and are safe to use with condoms.

 While it can be exciting to introduce something new, you don’t need a toy to crank up the heat.

 “It doesn’t have to be about bringing things into the bedroom,” Levkoff says.
 “It could be about changing the location.
 It could be pornography or an erotic book.
 It could be making the greatest playlist of songs that really turn you on — and two songs in, who knows what can happen?”

-If talking seems like too much, “just start verbalizing during sex,” Van Kirk says.
-“Groans and moans — that sound response helps to get people used to using their voice during sex.”
-Bonus: It also lets your partner know he or she is doing a good job.
+If talking seems like too much, “just start verbalizing during sex,” Van Kirk said.
+“Groans and moans — that sound response helps to get people used to using their voices during sex.”

 This one should hopefully be a no-brainer, but consent is key anytime you start pushing bedroom boundaries.

-“If you’re into any kind of fantasy play or verbalizing play that involves saying stop, you need an option to actually stop play,” Van Kirk says.
+“If you’re into any kind of fantasy play or verbalizing play that involves saying stop, you need an option to actually stop play,” Van Kirk said.
 Simply put: You need a safe word.
-Even if you’re not into bondage or discipline, you may still need a way to let your partner know it’s time to call it quits.
+Even if you’re not into bondage or discipline, you may still need a way to let your partner(s) know it’s time to call it quits.

-And if your partner brings up something you’re just not into?
+And if your partner(s) brings up something you’re just not into?
 Greer suggests saying, “I appreciate your fantasy, and I’d be willing to explore it with you by talking about it.
 But for now, that’s not something I’d be comfortable trying.”

 “There’s no way to be ‘advanced’ at having sex,” says Levkoff.
-“If you and a partner have sex in the same exact way, and it’s fun and fulfilling, then it’s kay.”
+“If you and a partner have sex in the same exact way every time, and it’s fun and fulfilling, then it’s kay.”